 face tape late cake safe case babe fade vague age wave bathe craze name mane vale change waste taper bacon nature station lady raven invasion gauge gaol/jail crepe fete bouquet wait faith plaice aitch raid nail main faint day play way grey/gray rein veil beige feint they whey obey weigh weight eight straight reign campaign deign great steak break yea

 price ripe write like knife ice tribe side arrive writhe rise time fine mile fire die tried tiger silent violent liar science indict isle child pint find ninth bicycle island hifi type try hybrid dye eider kaleidoscope eye height aisle buy choir fight high sign

 choice boy toy joy annoy oyster noise voice choice rejoice void moist coin join oil boil soil spoil toil poison ointment buoy employ groin hoist joist

-Note that the fuchsia vowel, unlike all the others, has semivowels both before and after the main vowel, as well as a long mark.
+Note that the fuchsia vowel, unlike all the others, has a semivowel before the main vowel, as well as a long mark.

 Here's a quiz on just these long vowels:

-In the USA, Canada, Scotland and Ireland, we have vowels that move towards the purple vowel in the center of the mouth.
+In Mainland dialects, we have vowels that move towards the purple vowel in the center of the mouth.
 These vowels end in the semivowel.

-Wrapping it all up, here's a color vowel chart for all 24 vowels of the American dialect:
+Wrapping it all up, here's a color vowel chart for all 27 English vowels: